General Education Program

 Diversity and Inclusiveness Designation (DI)

 Courses with a DI designation comprehensively explore multiple perspectives in order to develop student understanding to collaborate respectfully and effectively with others across a variety of cultures and contexts.
-Students must complete 1 DI designated course.
+Students must complete one DI designated course.

 AAED 3431Art and Human Development3